 Susan has made the most of the opportunities at La Trobe, but what she’s really known for is supporting others and giving back to the community.

 Now in her third year of a Bachelor of Commerce/ Bachelor of Health Sciences degree, Susan is passing along all the lessons she’s learnt along the way to other new international students.

 She has been a passionate and involved contributor to her community both at University and with local organisations.
 She’s shown great leadership skills as the President of the La Trobe Public Health Students’ Association, which has developed successful programs aimed at tackling mental and sexual health issues across the University community.

-Susan’s dedication has landed her a spot as a finalist in the Higher Education category at the coveted Victorian International Education Awards.
+Susan’s dedication saw her named winner in the Higher Education category at the coveted Victorian International Education Awards.

-“For me, winning would mean everything.
+“For me, winning means everything.
 It’s not even the title of it.
 It’s for my parents too.
 They supported me to come here and this is my way of giving back to them, to say thank you for believing in me.”

 The challenges of first year